YashBora21/Team_Paradox_Offroad_Sementic_Segmentation_System/README.md

 This project focuses on semantic segmentation of desert images, where each pixel is classified into predefined categories such as sky, landscape, vegetation, rocks, and logs.

-We implemented a SegFormer-B2 transformer-based model, combined with advanced training strategies like transfer learning, weighted loss, and augmentation, to achieve robust performance under domain shift conditions.
+We implemented a **SegFormer-B2 transformer-based model**, combined with advanced training strategies like **transfer learning, weighted loss, and augmentation**, to achieve robust performance under domain shift conditions.

 ---

 ## ✨ Features
-🧠 Transformer-based SegFormer-B2 architecture
+- 🧠 Transformer-based SegFormer-B2 architecture
-⚡ Efficient training with limited GPU
+- ⚡ Efficient training with limited GPU
-🎯 High IoU performance (~0.53+)
+- 🎯 High IoU performance (~0.53+)
-📊 Per-class evaluation & confusion matrix
+- 📊 Per-class evaluation & confusion matrix
-🔄 Data augmentation for better generalization
+- 🔄 Data augmentation for better generalization
-🧩 Pixel-level segmentation output
+- 🧩 Pixel-level segmentation output

 ---